 Users can have up to 10,000 jobs queued, without taking additional steps, and should submit multiple jobs via a single submit file, according to our online guides.
 Please write to us if you’d like to easily submit more!

-Do not run computationally-intensive or persistent processes on the submit servers.
-Exceptions include software compilation and data management tasks (transfer to/from the login nodes, directory creation, file moving/renaming, untar-ing, etc.).
-Software testing should be executed from within submitted jobs, where job scheduling provides functionality to the user without compromising performance of the submit servers.
+Do not run computationally-intensive or persistent processes on the access points (login nodes).
+Exceptions include single-threaded software compilation and data management tasks (transfer to/from the login nodes, directory creation, file moving/renaming, untar-ing, etc.).
+The execution of multi-threaded tasks for job setup or post-processing or software testing will almost certainly cause performance issues and may result in loss of access.
+Software testing should be executed from within submitted jobs, where job scheduling also provides a more accurate test environment to the user without compromising performance of the login nodes.
 OSG staff reserve the right to kill any tasks running on the login nodes, in order to ensure performance for all users.
 Similarly, please contact us to discuss appropriate features and options, rather than running scripts (including

 cron) to automate job submission, throttling, resubmission, or ordered execution (e.g. workflows), even if these are executed remotely to coordinate work on the OSG Connect login nodes.
-These almost always end up causing significant issues and/or wasted computing capacity, and we're happy to help you to implement built-in automation tools in HTCondor.
+These almost always end up causing significant issues and/or wasted computing capacity, and we're happy to help you to implement automation tools the integrate with HTCondor.